IGLTA Annual Global Convention Learn More

-The reality is that LGBTQ+ people face unique travel issues in every destination but with a little planning and awareness of where you’re visiting, you’re able to enjoy the travel experiences just as much as anyone else.
-In fact, learning about the unique challenges and experiences of LGBTQ+ people within the destinations you’re visiting brings you closer together as a community and helps to build empathy for LGBTQ+ siblings around the world.
+The reality is that LGBTQ+ people face unique travel issues in every destination — but with a little planning and awareness of where you’re visiting, you can enjoy your travel experiences just as much as anyone else.
+In fact, learning about the unique challenges and experiences of LGBTQ+ people within the destinations you’re visiting brings us closer together as a community and helps to build empathy for our LGBTQ+ siblings around the world.

 Research the local LGBTQ+ policies and social attitudes before traveling.
-Keep in mind that all travel content is written by an individual who comes with their own unique set of identities.
-Someone who is a black trans man from Washington, D.C. will experience the world differently than a white cisgender lesbian from Cape Town.
+Keep in mind that all travel articles are written by individuals who come with their own unique identity-based perspective.
+A black trans man from Washington, D.C. will experience the world differently than a white cisgender lesbian from Cape Town.
 No single person can be representative of a collective of diverse people.
-While researching, keep in mind that your preferences may be different than the author’s, so seek out multiple sources of information.
+While researching, keep in mind that your identity and preferences may be different than the author’s, so seek out multiple sources of information.

 The first step is determining if you are comfortable traveling to a destination where it is illegal to be LGBTQ+.
 Some may argue that visiting destinations with anti-LGBTQ+ policies in place provides tourism dollars to undeserving locations.
 Others argue that local LGBTQ+ people exist in every destination in the world and by visiting you’re exposing locals to new ideas and customs.
 Ultimately it’s up to you as a member of the community to decide what feels right for you.